Feb 7, 2017

 Operating as a Sole-Trader/Partnership

-As a sole-trader or partnership operation you are permitted to trade under your personal legal name/s.
+By having a sole-trader or partnership ABN operation you are permitted to trade under your personal legal name/s.
 If you would like the ability to conduct your business under an unrelated name, such as ‘ABC Plumbing’ or ‘Joe’s Cafe’, then this is required to be registered as a business name.
 That said, if you are happy to work as Peter Smith, then registering the same as a business name is not necessary.
 This is no way impacts the requirement that you have a registered ABN.

 Before you are eligible to apply for business name registration it is essential to ensure that you have a valid and active ABN.
 The business name will not replace the name under which your ABN is registered (this is usually your personal name/s) but instead will be linked to the ABN and feature below the ABN details on the ABR’s public register, the ABN Lookup.